 Step 4: Check Simulate Colored Paper and click OK.

-Now the transparency grid will become this color you choose.
+Now the transparency grid will become the color you choose.
 You can press Shift + Command + D to hide the transparency grid and still see the color background.

 However, you’ll only be able to see the background color on the document itself.
 When you export the artboard, the background color wouldn’t show.